Grand Tournoi Européen (Roubaix) 1911

 This is rather peculiar as both Hull City and Swindon Town were regular F.A. member clubs

-and thus forbidden to play in any event involving the U.S.F.S.A.
-In fact, both clubs did
+and thus forbidden to play in any event involving the U.S.F.S.A. or U.I.A.F.A.
+In fact,

 In addition, the final of the "Championnat militaire d'association de l'U.S.F.S.A." was